Wonderful subgroups of reductive groups and spherical systems: Tails

-It is evident that these correspond to two different parabolic subgroups $R_-$, which means two candidate wonderful subgroups.
-Finally, the existence of the co-connected inclusions associated to the two quotients above assures the good choice of our generic stabilizers. \end{proof}
+It is evident that these correspond to two different $R$'s, which leads to two different wonderful subgroups $H_1$, $H_2$ of $G$.
+Finally, the existence of the co-connected inclusions associated to the two quotients above assures the good choice of our wonderful subgroups of $G$. \end{proof}

-Before stating the main theorem of this section, we need the following auxiliary result which is independent from the rest of the paper.